george-richardson/terraform-aws-stateless-secrets/README.md

 5. Be careful not to create privilge escalation opportunities when running this module via automation. e.g. granting an automated pull request triggered `plan` run more priviliges than the user who triggered it, allowing them to retrieve values by adding Terraform `output`s to a branch.
+6. You shouldn't trust random code you find on the internet.
+At a minimum you should review the code of this module.
+   Consider forking this repository, or otherwise taking a copy, to avoid supply chain attacks on your secrets.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements